Organisation and tasks

 Higher education partnerships (APPEAR) with scientific institutions in 16 focus countries and regions from the Austrian Development Cooperation (OEZA) improve the learning, teaching and research conditions in countries with weak infrastructure and open up new access routes to the international scientific community.

-The Public Science department focuses on the measures funded by the BMWFW and those housed by the OeAD at the interface between science, schools and society.
+The Public Science department focuses on the measures funded by the Federal Ministry of Education, Science and Research and those housed by the OeAD at the interface between science, schools and society.
 These include the research programmes Sparkling Science, the Centre for Cooperation between Science and Schools – Young Science and the Centre for Citizen Science.
+Additionally, the Public Science department runs the funding programme „Creation of Digital Teaching and Learning Materials with Citizen Science Methods“ on behalf of the Foundation for educational Innovation.

 Quality Development and Transparency